Nix and NixOS

 The following section always uses nix run "github:nixos/nixpkgs#tool" -- ...

-directly over Nix (by building it directly into your Nix store
+to run a tool directly over Nix (by building it directly into your Nix store

-).
+form nixpkgs).
 This is for making the snippets self-contained.
 You can of

-course remove this and just use tool
+course remove this and just use tool.

 Inspect Derivationsβ